Calls (TV series)

-Calls is a 2021 American web television miniseries created by Fede Álvarez.
+Calls is a mystery thriller analog animated miniseries created by Fede Álvarez.
 The show is based on a French television series of the same name created by Timothée Hochet.
-The American series is a co-production between Apple TV+ and French network Canal+, the latter being the production company behind the original French version.
-It premiered on March 19, 2021, on Apple TV+.
+The series is a co-production between Apple TV+ and French network Canal+, the latter being the production company behind the original French version.
+It premiered on Apple TV+ on March 19, 2021.
+It received acclaim from critics and audiences.
+The series won a Primetime Emmy Award for Outstanding Motion Design.

 Premise

 Told through a series of interconnected phone conversations, these conversations chronicle the mysterious story of a group of strangers whose lives are thrown into disarray in the lead-up to an apocalyptic event.

 Calls allows "audiences to experience short stories through real-life audio sources and minimal visuals."